Join the Senior School

 11+ applications for September 2024 is now closed.

 The deadline for 13+ applications for September 2024 is 8 March 2024.
 Apply for 13+ entry

 We are also still welcoming applications for occasional vacancies in other year groups.
 Please contact our Admissions Team for more information.

 There are several key dates for our 11+ and 13+ entry points that should not be missed.
 For more information, please download the relevant document below:

 - The first step on your application journey is to visit us at our recently redeveloped Senior School on Vanbrugh Park.

 - Once you are ready to proceed, you will need to complete an application form.
 At this point you will also be asked to pay a registration fee.

-- In November, all girls will sit an entrance examination.
-Shortlisted candidates will then be invited for an interview in January.
+- All applicants sit an entrance examination, after which shortlisted candidates will be invited for an interview.

-- If your application is successful, an offer letter will be sent to you in February.
-Any scholarships or bursaries that your daughter has been awarded will also be outlined in this letter.
+- If your application is successful, you will be sent an offer letter - any scholarships or bursaries that your daughter has been awarded will also be outlined in this letter.
 Offers must be accepted by the date outlined in your offer letter in order to secure your daughter’s place.
 At this point, you will be asked to pay a non-refundable deposit.
 For more information, please read our Fees advice.

 - Once your daughter’s place has been confirmed, our Admissions Team will remain in contact with you throughout the remainder of the academic year to ensure that both you, your daughter and Blackheath High School are well-prepared for her arrival in September.